Read here the top 5 recruiter competencies that will make you the ideal candidate.

 5. Professionalism and work ethic

-No recruiter wants an employee turning up to work late, not dressed appropriately, and carries with them a bad attitude.
+No recruiter wants an employee to turn up to work late, not dressed appropriately and carries with them a bad attitude.

 The second is bringing supporting work to demonstrate your skills and experience.
 This shows a high level of organisation and professionalism.